keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 | **2** | Hardware-rooted identity | TPM 2.0 and IEEE 802.1AR IDevID/LDevID with EST | TPM and factory IDevID | Follow-up HLD |
 | **Out Of Scope** | Close the ONIE image-download window | Authenticated NOS image retrieval | ONIE support | Future (opencomputeproject/onie) |

-Phases 1 and 2 deepen the *trust model*; OutOfPhase work item widens *coverage* to the pre-SONiC boot stage.
-They are independent and may proceed in parallel.

 ---

 ### 11. Configuration and management